Joey Wendle Player Props: Marlins vs. Red Sox

 Joey Wendle At The Plate

-- Wendle is batting .274 with seven doubles, two triples, a home run and eight walks.
+- Wendle is batting .281 with eight doubles, two triples, a home run and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.